OFS/ofs.github.io/docs/hw/ftile_devkit/user_guides/ug_qs_ofs_ftile/ug_qs_ofs_ftile.md

 The AFU has the option to consume native packets from the host or interface channels or to instantiate a shim provided by the Platform Interface Manager (PIM) to translate between protocols.

-*Note: For more information on the Platform Interface Manager and AFU development and testing, refer to the [Workload Developer Guide: OFS for Agilex® 7 PCIe Attach FPGAs](https://ofs.github.io/ofs-2024.2-1/hw/common/user_guides/afu_dev/ug_dev_afu_ofs_agx7_pcie_attach/ug_dev_afu_ofs_agx7_pcie_attach/).*
+*Note: For more information on the Platform Interface Manager and AFU development and testing, refer to the [Workload Developer Guide: OFS for Agilex™ 7 PCIe Attach FPGAs](https://ofs.github.io/ofs-2025.1-1/hw/common/user_guides/afu_dev/ug_dev_afu_ofs_agx7_pcie_attach/ug_dev_afu_ofs_agx7_pcie_attach/).*

 ## 3.0 Board Installation and Server Requirements

-Instructions detailing the board installation guidelines for an F-Tile Dev Kit including server BIOS settings and regulatory information can be found in the [Board Installation Guidelines: Intel Agilex® 7 FPGA F-Series Development Kit (2x F-Tile) and Intel Agilex® 7 FPGA I-Series Development Kit (2x R-Tile and 1xF-Tile)](/ofs-2024.2-1/hw/common/board_installation/devkit_board_installation/devkit_board_installation_guidelines/).
+Instructions detailing the board installation guidelines for an F-Tile Dev Kit including server BIOS settings and regulatory information can be found in the [Board Installation Guidelines: Agilex™ 7 FPGA F-Series Development Kit (2x F-Tile) and Agilex™ 7 FPGA I-Series Development Kit (2x R-Tile and 1xF-Tile)](/ofs-2025.1-1/hw/common/board_installation/devkit_board_installation/devkit_board_installation_guidelines/).
 This document also covers the installation of a JTAG cable, which is required for shell programming.

 ## 4.0 F-Series Development Kit JTAG Driver Setup